arturoCrisanto/cypress-cucumber/README.md

 just add this to your cypres.config file inside the e2e

-also change the package.jason file
+also, change the package.json file

 ```javascript
 {